RISC-KC/basic_rv32s/guidelines/development_log.md

 CC84 uploaded a waveform for the RV32I37F Data Memory read-timing fix; I haven’t looked yet, but CC84 says it seems fine.
 Good—if it hadn’t worked, it would have taken longer, which might have been painful but also fun.
 There will be equal or worse problems ahead anyway.
 For now I’ll take a quick PX break and then start signal verification.
 If things go well, we might finish RV32I37F verification today.

-During verification… (waveform via GTKwave / Surfer project)
+During verification... (waveform via GTKwave / Surfer project)

 Both Read Done and PC_Stall behave correctly.
 Only on the first read does the logic stall until the read finishes; after that initial two-cycle read produces the correct value, subsequent loads return in a single cycle as intended.
 Later, during pipelining, this PC_Stall from the PC Controller should be handy for hazard handling.
 Good—this worked as designed.